Entry-Level Writing Requirement

 -

-Q: Why is it important to take the UC placement examination (AWPE) in May?
+Q: Why is it important to take the UC placement examination (AWPE) in May or June?

 A: Testing early gives students placement information in ample time for them to exercise the option of enrolling in summer school if their results are unsatisfactory.
 It also helps ensure that all students will be able to register for their fall quarter courses when they come to UCR during the summer Highlander Orientation.